 2. Info Tab

-This tab is where you will enter in your Fundraiser's name and overall options.
-The key fields on this tab are the fundraiser name, URL, status and Ticketing.
+This tab is where you will enter your Fundraiser's name and overall options.
+The key fields on this tab are the fundraiser name, URL, status, and Ticketing.

 - Fundraiser Name

 Give your name some careful consideration as your URL will be built from your name.
 If you, later on, change the name, your URL WILL NOT CHANGE to match it.
 This is to preserve any broken links on the site from external systems that have saved your URL (including search engines).

 - Fundraiser URL